build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 > **Note**
 >
 > Flux will automatically merge base and overlays configurations according to the environment during service deployment.
-We recommend to define differential configurations across multiple environments, such as development, testing, and production.
-We do not favor the strategy of muti-repository and muti-branch strategy here, preferring instead to use different paths in a git repository to manage clusters in mutiple enviroments. it helps simplify the process of code maintenance and merging, which is also a Flux best practice.
+We recommend defining differential configurations across multiple environments, such as development, testing, and production.
+We do not favor the strategy of muti-repository and muti-branch strategy here, preferring instead to use different paths in a git repository to manage clusters in multiple environments.
+It helps simplify the process of code maintenance and merging, and which is also a Flux best practice.

 #### 3.4 Deploy Microservices with GitOps Workflow